Unified Gaussian Primitives for Scene Representation and Rendering: Introduction

+The adaptability of Gaussians to complex geometry, as demonstrated by 3DGS, inspires us to develop a Gaussian-based rendering primitive not just for radiance fields, but for general-purpose light transport and appearance modeling.
 Crucially, we design our Gaussian primitive to be \emph{atomic}, an indivisible entity, and we do not explicitly simulate sub-primitive random walks.
 A parallel can be drawn between our Gaussian primitive and a triangle as they are both the basic building block for the respective scene representations.
 Each Gaussian primitive can be assigned with its own \emph{per-primitive} phase function, enabling meaningful appearance modeling and authoring.
 This approach contrasts with defining an exponential volume with spatially varying extinction coefficient as a sum of Gaussians, where sub-Gaussian multiple scattering is required to resolve appearance.
 We further combine the Gaussians with a non-exponential, linear transmittance model~\citep{vicini2021non} to better adapt to both hard surfaces and fuzzy, aggregated elements.
 Using our primitives, a scene becomes a novel kind of heterogeneous, non-exponential volume.
 We derive efficient Monte Carlo operations, such as free-flight distribution sampling, for the volume to be rendered by Monte Carlo path tracing with full global illumination.

 Our primary goal in this work is to propose a novel unified scene representation capable of expressing rich appearance and compatible with Monte Carlo path tracing.
 We demonstrate the advantages of our representation via several rendering applications, including global illumination and appearance editing.
 Recognizing that a new representation inherently lacks data or content compared to more mature counterparts, we provide methods to convert other popular representations into our representation.
-Additionally, we showcase gradient-based transmittance optimization as a proof-of-concept differentiable rendering application.
-While our framework can potentially support an end-to-end image-based inverse rendering pipeline, this is \emph{not} the focus of this work.
+As proof-of-concept differentiable rendering applications, we first showcase gradient-based transmittance optimization.
+With suitable simplification, we further demonstrate image-based radiance field reconstruction as a second application.
+We show that our representation can be made backward compatible with pure radiance fields.
+While our framework can potentially support an end-to-end inverse rendering pipeline, this is \emph{not} the focus of this work.